kryptoxdev/BetterEqualizer/README.md

 ![Screenshot of BetterEqualizer](preview.png)
 ## Description

 BetterEqualizer is an extension that enhances the lackluster built-in equalizer that spotify provides.
 This extension adds input boxes for each band in the equalizer that allow you to input precise decibel values.
-This allows you to input precise values using the spotify equalizer setting from [AutoEq](https://autoeq.app/)
+You can use this to your advantage by either using your own values or inputting values using the spotify equalizer setting from [AutoEq](https://autoeq.app/)

 ## Manual Installation